andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 The PLDI review process is similar to the ICSE review process - reviews come in, discussions start, decisions are made.
 But the process is much more lightweight - there's no "quality gates", no formal acknowledgment that you have read and reacted to the rebuttal.
 No, PLDI simply _trusts_ its reviewers to do the right thing™. and they actually do it.

-Everything went smoothly: We got a few mails from the program chair (Eran Yahav) telling us to do X, and my co-reviewers did X. Reviewers were very eager to discuss, needing no special prompts; discussions also quickly aligned.
+Everything went smoothly: We got a few mails from the program chair telling us to do X, and my co-reviewers did X. Reviewers were very eager to discuss, needing no special prompts; discussions also quickly aligned.
 Like a good football team, everybody seemed to always know what was to be done next.
 All in all, it was a huge amount of work reviewing these papers, but also a pleasure to work and discuss with real experts.
 If you get an invitation to serve for PLDI, I would highly recommend it.

 ### CCS: Professional negligence